 \bcor If $(\wh{\cA},\wh{\theta},\wh{p})$ is a weak \nbd{E_0}dilation of the Markov semigroup $\wt{T}$, then the dilation $(\wt{\cA},\wt{\theta},\wt{p})$ of $\wt{T}$ constructed from the strong dilation $(\cA,\theta,p)$ of $T$ in the proof of Theorem \ref{uninonunithm}, ``sits inside'' $(\wh{\cA},\wh{\theta},\wh{p})$.
 More precisely, if we put $\wt{p}:=\wh{p}$ and $\wt{\cA}:=\cA+\C q=\cA+\C\wh{\U}$ (clearly, isomorphic to $\C\oplus\cA$), then $\wh{\theta}$ (co)restricts to $\wt{\theta}$ on $\wt{\cA}$ and does the job. \ecor

 If $(\wh{\cA},\wh{\theta},\wh{p})$ is not an \nbd{E_0}dilation, there is no reason why $\wh{\theta}_t(\wh{\U})$ should be an element of $\wt{\cA}$.

-\bob In the following section, we will see that coisometric dilations of contraction semigroups in $\cB$ give rise to dilations of the corresponding \it{elementary} CP-semigroup by elementary \nbd{E}semigroups; they may be strong or not.
-The more important it is, to see that elementariness is something that gets lost under unitalization.
+\bob In the following section, we will see that coisometric dilations of contraction semigroups in $\cB$ give rise to dilations of the corresponding \it{elementary} CP-semigroups by elementary \nbd{E}semigroups; they may be strong or not.
+The more important it is, to see that \it{being elementary} is something that gets lost under unitalization.
 More precisely:

 The unitalization $\wt{T}$ of an elementary CP-map $T$ (that is, $T=c^*\bullet c$ for some contraction $c\in\cB$) is elementary if and only $T$ is unital.
 (Indeed, the elementary map $\rtMatrix{\lambda\\c}^*\bullet\rtMatrix{\lambda\\c}=\rtMatrix{\bar{\lambda}\bullet\lambda\\c^*\bullet c}$ on $\wt{\cB}$ is unital if and only if $\abs{\lambda}=1$ and $c^*c=\U$.
 But then, it is nothing but the unitalization of the (unital) elementary CP-map $c^*\bullet c$.) \eob